Celebrating Independence Day | Then and Now

 Early Year Celebrations

-Before America’s independence, in the pre-Revolutionary years, colonists had held annual celebrations of the king’s birthday, which traditionally included the ringing of bells, bonfires, and processions.
-The story goes, during the summer of 1776, after the war, some colonists celebrated the birth of independence by holding mock funerals for the King of Britain as a way of symbolizing the end of the monarchy’s hold on America.
+Before America's independence, during the pre-Revolutionary years, colonists had held annual celebrations of the king's birthday, which traditionally included the ringing of bells, bonfires, and processions.
+The story goes that during the summer of 1776, after the war began, some colonists celebrated the birth of independence by holding mock funerals for the King of Britain as a way of symbolizing the end of the monarchy's hold on America.

 Celebrating The 4th of July Today

-This year, July 4th falls on a Tuesday.
+This year, July 4th falls on a Friday, making it perfect for extended weekend celebrations.
 Since the late 19th century, the Fourth of July has become a major focus of fun activities and a great reason for family get-togethers.
-Even today, Americans have still carried the traditions of going to parades, watching fireworks, outdoor concerts, and hosting outdoor barbecues for friends and family.
+Even today, Americans continue the traditions of attending parades, watching fireworks, enjoying outdoor concerts, and hosting outdoor barbecues for friends and family.

-• Stick Flags - These are the perfect touch for parades, parties, decorations, or just something to cheer and wave around.
+- Stick Flags - These are the perfect touch for parades, parties, decorations, or just something to cheer and wave around during festivities.

-• Fan Flags - Perfect for railing and lining tables with.
+- Fan Flags - Perfect for decorating railings and lining tables with patriotic flair.

-• Pulldown Flags - Can be used to line doorways, patios, and more.
+- Pulldown Flags - Can be used to line doorways, patios, and outdoor spaces with red, white, and blue.

-• Bunting - This is another fun way to frame any doorways, tables, or fun photo ops.
+- Bunting - This is another fun way to frame doorways, tables, or create perfect photo opportunities.

-No matter how we choose to celebrate the 4th of July, remember to always do so in honor of the veterans who have fought for our freedom and who have given us the reason for celebration.
+No matter how we choose to celebrate the 4th of July, remember to always do so in honor of the veterans who have fought for our freedom and who continue to give us reason for celebration.

 Happy 4th of July from our Eagle Mountain family to yours!